grafana/agent/README.md

 - [x] Support for integrations (embedded exporters/automatic scrape configs)
 - [x] Promtail for Loki logs
 - [ ] `carbon-relay-ng` for Graphite metrics.
+- [ ] All-in-one installation script (metrics and logs)

 ## Getting Started

-The easiest way to get started with the Grafana Cloud Agent is to use the Kubernetes install script.
-Simply copy and paste the following line in your terminal (requires `envsubst` (GNU gettext)):
+The easiest way to get started with the Grafana Cloud Agent is to use the Kubernetes install scripts.
+The first script installs the Agent for collecting metrics and the second installs the Agent for collecting logs.
+Simply copy and paste the following lines in your terminal (requires `envsubst` (GNU gettext)):

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/grafana/agent/release/production/kubernetes/install.sh)" | kubectl apply -f -
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/grafana/agent/release/production/kubernetes/install-loki.sh)" | kubectl apply -f -
 ```

 Other installation methods can be found in our